IHI-Data-science/mdb/docs/source/chapter_1/key-features.rst

 MosquitoDB's key features include ;

-- Easy Data collection for all person's in the research team
+- It facilitates data collection for all person's in the research team
-- Securely storing all the uploaded infortion
+- It facilitates the secure storage of field data
-- Linking this information to all required personnel
+- It facilitates data sharing for relevant persons in the team and in other organizations
-- Easy and interactive visualisations of all stored data.
+- It facilitates interactive visualisation of stored data.